-Most of Exeter’s Africa textile and items of clothing have a Nigerian origin – due simply to many of our donors working and living there.
+Most of Exeter’s Africa textile have a Nigerian origin – due simply to many of our donors who worked and lived there.

 There are, however, individual items from Senegal and Mali with a few other pieces from Central and South Africa and these will also be included.

 RAMM has a large collection of adornment from various parts of the African continent.

 Iron and copper are the two most important metals in Africa’s history.
 This section explores how the metals were used and exchanged by looking at examples found in Exeter’s collection.

 Collections and research